yasirkula/UnitySimpleInput/README.md

 Note that there is no replacement for *Input.GetKey(string)* function.
 You have to convert the string to the corresponding **KeyCode** to benefit from *SimpleInput.GetKey(KeyCode)* function.

+By default, SimpleInput receives input from Unity's Input system, as well.
+That's why your code keeps working as is after changing Input to SimpleInput.
+If you want, you can disable this behaviour so that SimpleInput receives input from custom input providers only.
+Simply calling `SimpleInput.TrackUnityInput = false;` will do the trick.
+It is possible to let a subset of the standard Unity inputs continue providing input to SimpleInput via the **UnityInputProvider** component.

 SimpleInput works almost identically to standard Input system; only the lerping of Input.GetAxis might differ slightly.
+Lerp modifier can be configured via `SimpleInput.AxisLerpModifier`.

 ## UPGRADING FROM PREVIOUS VERSIONS

-Values of axes, buttons, mouse buttons and keys in SimpleInput components will be reset after the upgrade.
+If you are upgrading from a very old version of SimpleInput, values of axes, buttons, mouse buttons and keys in SimpleInput components might get reset after the upgrade.
 So, you should write down these values somewhere before upgrading the plugin.

 ## BUILT-IN INPUT COMPONENTS